 - Describe how the proposed activities will benefit the community.
 Describe the long-term strategy for sustaining this effort

 - Describe how you will measure the effectiveness of your organization's activities, the criteria for a successful program and the measurable results you expect to achieve by the end of the funding period

 - Provide the actual results achieved in the past program year

 - Financial statements from your most recently completed fiscal year

 - List corporate and foundation contributors and amounts for the previous year.
 For capital campaigns, list the names of corporations and foundations that you are soliciting for funding with dollar amounts indicating sources that are committed, pending or anticipated.

 - Copy of your most recent IRS Form 990

 - List of Board members and their affiliations

 - Copy of your current IRS determination letter indicating 501(c)(3) tax exempt status and Employer Identification Number (EIN) if not listed on IRS determination letter.

 The Securian Foundation Contributions Committee meets three times a year to review grant proposals.
+Grant proposals must be received by the deadlines.
 You will be informed in writing on the status of your grant request as follows.